Mobile devices are now the frontline of organizational risk

 Short-term actions for immediate impact

-- Audit which genAI apps are used on mobile and immediately block or restrict risky integrations.
+• Audit which genAI apps are used on mobile and immediately block or restrict risky integrations.
+Ask: how do I audit which AI apps my employees use on mobile?

-- Draft an incident playbook that specifically covers AI-generated content and model abuse: who analyses the model output, how to validate claimed provenance, and escalation timelines.
+• Draft an incident playbook that specifically covers AI-generated content and model abuse: who analyzes the model output, how to validate claimed provenance, and escalation timelines.
+If you’re wondering how to build an incident playbook for AI-generated scams, make it practical and tabletop-tested.

 Long-term strategy: adapt, iterate, and measure

-Security is a continuous program, never a checkbox.
-Track smishing click rates, measure incidents tied to AI-generated content, and feed those metrics to the business.
+Security is continuous, never a checkbox.
+Track smishing click rates, measure incidents tied to AI-generated content, and feed those metrics back to the business.
 Use the data to justify targeted investments: better telemetry, more frequent tabletop exercises, or vendor tools that detect AI-specific threats.

-There’s nuance here.
+There’s nuance.
 Not every org needs every shiny tool.
-The smart move is to iterate: pilot narrow controls, measure impact, then scale what demonstrably reduces risk.
-I’ve watched programs succeed where leaders prioritized a few high-impact changes and then widened scope as confidence (and budget) grew.
+The smart move: pilot narrow controls, measure impact, then scale what demonstrably reduces risk.
+I’ve seen programs succeed where leaders prioritized a few high-impact changes, then widened scope as confidence (and budget) grew.

-For benchmarking, read the Verizon 2025 Mobile Security Index (MSI) — it’s a good place to start for context and control guidance.
-Industry research also increasingly supports a people-first posture coupled with AI-aware tooling when facing generative threats.
-Learn more in our guide to AI browser risks.
+For benchmarking, read the Verizon 2025 Mobile Security Index (MSI) — it’s a solid place to start for context and controls.
+Industry research increasingly supports a people-first posture coupled with AI-aware tooling when facing generative threats.
+If you want deeper reading on AI-specific browser and agent risks, see our guide to AI browser risks.

 Key takeaways

-- Human behavior matters: targeted, realistic simulations and coaching reduce risk faster than generic training.
+• Human behavior matters: targeted, realistic simulations and coaching reduce risk faster than generic training.
+(Yes, even for remote teams.)

-From what I’ve observed over multiple market cycles, organizations that combine precise policy, ongoing training, and adaptive tech gain two advantages: they reduce the number of successful attacks and shorten recovery time when incidents happen.
-It’s not about hoarding the latest toolset — it’s changing how people interact with AI on their phones.
+From what I’ve watched across market cycles, organizations that combine precise policy, ongoing role-based mobile security training, and adaptive tech gain two big advantages: they reduce successful attacks and shorten recovery time.
+It’s not about hoarding every new tool — it’s about changing how people interact with AI on their phones.
 That cultural and operational shift often separates a near miss from a headline-making breach.

 Learn more about AI-specific browser and agent risks in our piece on OpenAI’s Atlas Browser: Powerful AI, Big Convenience — and Serious Security Risks, which explores how powerful AI tooling on endpoints can introduce new attack surfaces relevant to mobile and browser-integrated agents.